-B. Year To Include the Credit Resulting from Business Use of Fuel or Oil.-When you claim a credit or refund, you must include it in your gross income to the extent it resulted in a reduction of your income tax.
+B. Year To Include the Credit Or Refund In Income.-When you claim a credit or refund, you must include it in your gross income to the extent it resulted in a reduction of your income tax.
 The year in which you include it depends upon your method of accounting.

-1. Cash Method.-If you use the cash method, include the amount of credit in gross income for the tax year in which you file the tax return that claims the credit.
+1. Cash Method. --- If you use the cash method, include the amount of credit in gross income for the tax year in which you file the tax return that claims the credit.
 If you file an amended return, or if you file a claim for credit or refund (and claim the credit for the tax), include the refund that results from the credit in your gross income for the tax year you receive it.

-2. Accrual Method.- If you use the accrual method, figure the amount of the credit or refund due at the close of your tax year.
+Accrual Method.-If you use the accrual method, figure the amount of the credit or refund due at the close of your tax year.
 Include it in income, even if you have not filed a claim for refund.

-C. What Gasoline To Include.-You may claim credit for Federal excise tax on gasoline for farm uses, commercial fishing vessel uses, business nonhighway uses, intercity, local, or school bus uses, gasoline/ alcohol mixture, qualified taxicab use, and commercial aviation use.
+C. What Gasoline to Include.-You may claim credit for Federal excise tax on gasoline or gasohol for farm uses, commercial fishing vessel uses, off-highway business uses, intercity, local, or school bus uses, qualified taxicab use, and commercial or certain helicopter aviation uses.

-1. Farm Use.-You may claim a credit for gasoline used for farming on a trade or business farm in the United States.
+1. Farm Use. -You may claim a credit for gasoline used for farming on a trade or business farm in the United States in the amount of 4¢ or 9¢, whichever paid, a gallon.
+(See instruction C. 7. for aviation fuel used for farming.)
 Such farms include the following:

-- Stock, dairy, poultry, fur-bearing animal, and truck farms. - Plantations, ranches, nurseries, ranges, and greenhouses. - Orchards.
+- Stock, dairy, poultry, fur-bearing animal, and truck farms. - Plantations, ranches, nurseries, ranges, and greenhouses.

+Orchards.

 Gasoline is considered used for farming only if the owner, tenant, or operator of the farm uses the gasoline.
-If gasoline is used for the farming tasks set forth below by anyone else, the owner, tenant, or op-(Continued on back) erator is considered the user of the gasoline.
+If gasoline is used for the farming tasks set forth below by anyone else, the owner, tenant, or operator is considered the user of the gasoline.
 There is an exception to this rule.
-An aerial applicator is considered to have used gasoline for farming when performing the farming tasks under the following conditions:
+An aerial applicator (also ground applicators after 3/31/83) of agricultural substances is considered to have used gasoline for farming when performing the farming tasks under the following conditions:

-- The applicator is the ultimate purchaser of the gasoline; and - The farm owner, tenant, or operator agrees not to be treated as the user and ultimate purchaser of the gaso-line.

-The following tasks are considered farming:
+- The applicator is the ultimate purchaser of the gasoline; and - The farm owner, tenant, or operator agrees not to be treated as the user and ultimate purchaser of the gasoline. - The following tasks are considered farming:

-- (a) Cultivating the soil, and raising or harvesting any horticultural or agricultural commodity.
-This includes raising livestock, bees, poultry, furbearing animals, and wildlife. - (b) Handling, drying, packing, grading, or storing any horticultural or agricultural commodity before manufacture, but only if the owner, tenant, or operator produced more than half of the commodity treated. - (c) Planting, cultivating, or cutting trees, or preparing them for market.
-This does not include milling the lumber. - (d) Operating, managing, conserving, improving, or maintaining the farm and its tools and equipment.
+(a) Cultivating the soil, and raising or harvesting any horticultural or agricultural commodity.
+This includes raising livestock, bees, poultry, fur-bearing animals, and wildlife.

+(b) Handling, drying, packing, grading, or storing any horticultural or agricultural commodity before manufacture, but only if the owner, tenant, or operator produced more than half of the commodity treated.

+(c) Planting, cultivating, or cutting trees, or preparing them for market.
+This does not include milling the lumber.

+(d) Operating, managing, conserving, improving, or maintaining the farm and its tools and equipment.

-Gasoline is not considered used by you
+Gasoline is not considered used by you for farming under the following conditions:

-- for farming under the following conditions: (a) It is used off the farm to transport - (a) It is used on the fail to transport livestock, feed, crops, or equipment.(b) It is used in processing, packaging, - freezing, or canning operations. - (c) It is used for personal purposes. - (d) It is used on the farm of another person, even though used for farming.
+(a) It is used off the farm to transport livestock, feed, crops, or equipment.

+(b) It is used in processing, packaging, freezing, or canning operations.

+(c) It is used for personal purposes.

+(d) It is used on the farm of another person, even though used for farming.